 There are a wide varitiy of issues confronting veterans and their VA benefits while they live overseas.
-From international tax issues and conforming to your country's health care system, to overseas DoD base access, these can be quite confusing at times.
+From international tax issues and conforming to your country's health care system, to receipt of other types of (foreign) pensions and benefits while receiving VA benefits and DoD base access, these can be quite confusing at times.

 DoD installation access: